railsware/upterm/CONTRIBUTING.md

-I've found a bug!
+I have found a bug!
 -----------------

-Awesome, but hold on!
-First of all, [make sure](https://github.com/black-screen/black-screen/issues) someone else hasn't previously found this bug, and, if no related issues are found, let's gather as much information as possible.
+Awesome, but before you [report it to us](https://github.com/black-screen/black-screen/issues/new), make sure to [check whether this has already been reported](https://github.com/black-screen/black-screen/issues?q=is%3Aissue).
+If not, before reporting the issue you'll need to gather some information by following these instructions:

 1. Make sure you are using the latest version of the application:

   ```bash
   git pull -u
   rm -r "/Applications/Black Screen"*